 - Inflation (CPI):

 - FDI Inflow:

-Bahrain gained independence in 1971 and became a constitutional monarchy in 2002.
+Bahrain has been a constitutional monarchy since 2002.
 In 2011, Shia activists launched a campaign demanding a new constitution and greater political power.
-When modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad authorized a crackdown that was subsequently supported by the regional Gulf Cooperation Council security forces.
-The government has sought to ease tensions through a national dialogue led by the crown prince and by introducing several law enforcement, intelligence, and judicial reforms.
-Efforts have been made to reduce dependence on declining oil reserves by encouraging investment in non-energy sectors.
-Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure, a cosmopolitan outlook, and a free trade agreement with the U.S.
+When modest concessions and efforts at dialogue failed to stem the demonstrations, King Hamad bin Isa Al Khalifa authorized a crackdown that was subsequently supported by Gulf Cooperation Council security forces.
+The government has sought to ease tensions through a national dialogue led by the crown prince and by introducing law enforcement, intelligence, and judicial reforms.
+The government encourages investment in non-energy sectors such as finance and construction to reduce dependence on declining oil reserves.
+Home to many multinational firms that do business in the region, Bahrain has a modern communications and transportation infrastructure and a free trade agreement with the U.S.

 The Sunni Muslim ruling family appoints all judges, and the judicial system is seen as corrupt.
 Expropriation is infrequent, however, and private property is secure.
 Bahrain has some anti-corruption laws, but enforcement is weak, and high-ranking officials suspected of corruption are rarely punished.
 The king’s uncle, who is also prime minister, is a hardliner who has opposed reforms demanded by the country’s Shia majority.

 Bahrain imposes no taxes on personal income.
 Most companies are not subject to a corporate tax, but a 46 percent tax is levied on oil companies.
 Other taxes include a small stamp duty and a new tax on property purchases.
 Overall tax revenue equals 3.1 percent of GDP.
 Government spending amounts to 28.6 percent of total domestic output.
 Public debt equals slightly more than 40 percent of GDP.